Joint Object Tracking and Intent Recognition: Results

 \section{Results}

 The performance of the proposed jump particle filtering for the joint estimation of a target's state and intent is assessed in this section.
 First, we use synthetically generated data to evaluate all models in Section \ref{sec:ProposedModels} prior to evaluating the performance of selected suitable ones on real radar measurements of a small drone.
+Reasonable values for the (hyper-)parameters of all of the considered augmented state models are chosen below based on their physical interpretation (e.g. reversion constants, drag coefficient, etc.) for both synthetic and real data, without extensive manual fine-tuning.
+It is possible to learn these based on maximising the (marginal) likelihood from a number of example trajectories.
+Within the Markovian set-up here, the likelihoods can be directly computed based on the prediction error decomposition of the Kalman or particle filter \cite{sarkka2023bayesian}.
+Learning model parameters and a detailed empirical analysis of the models sensitivity to the hyperparameters choice can be investigated in future work.
+However, from the evaluation below and previous work on similar models \cite{ahmad16_ou, ahmad18_bd, gan_liang_ahmad_godsill_2020, liang19_pseudo, gan2020modeling, gan2021levy} optimising the model hyper-parameters, beyond selecting sensible values (e.g. process noise standard deviations), does not substantially impact the overall inference accuracy.
+An exception may be the reversion parameters for the destination and minimal fine-tunning might be required for those.